 The Automation Paradox

-Here's the paradox most business owners face: they know they need to follow up more consistently, but they're afraid that automation will make their communications feel cold and impersonal.
-So they do nothing — and lose leads to competitors who follow up faster.
+Here's the paradox most business owners face: they know they need to follow up more consistently, but they are afraid that automation will make their communications feel cold and impersonal.
+So they do nothing and lose leads to competitors who follow up faster.

 The Three Rules of Human-Feeling Automation